Canis lupus familiaris

 They love being outdoors and enjoy playing games like fetching balls or frisbees while running around freely outside.
 When indoors, they’re equally happy lounging next to a window watching birds fly past or lying near a heater keeping warm during winter months.

-Health Issues & Concerns
+Genetic Health Issues & Concerns

 According to AKC statistics, hip dysplasia has been identified as one of the main health issues affecting the breed.
-Other common issues such as eye disease and skin allergies also plague many Aussiedoodle owners.
+Other common issues such as eye disease and mild allergies also plague many Aussiedoodle owners.
 Fortunately, early treatment can help alleviate some of these concerns.
 In addition, heart murmurs have been detected in some of the breed so regular screenings should be done starting in puppyhood.

-Lifespan – Life expectancy for this breed is 10 years.
+A Full-Grown Aussiedoodles Average Life span – Life expectancy for this breed is 10 years.

 The Aussiedoodle requires minimal grooming.
 Short cut coats need very little maintenance other than brushing twice per week.
 Longer haired breeds require daily combing once every 2 weeks to prevent tangling.